 Zoom for Healthcare is the Government of PEI’s approved video health-care platform.
-The province has purchased the licence on behalf of community-based health-care providers and those working in mental health and addictions.
+The province has purchased the license on behalf of community-based health-care providers and those working in mental health and addictions.
 It is a short-term solution to support providing patient care during COVID-19.

 Aside from previous approved pilots already in use (i.e. Maple and Telemerge) health-care providers will be required to use this Zoom for Healthcare solution.
 If other solutions are in use, they should be replaced, including the standard Zoom application.
 Zoom for Healthcare offers important enhanced security features for delivering health care.

 Introducing Zoom for Healthcare is intended to help health-care providers meet the needs of their patients while supporting social distancing and limiting, as appropriate, the use of personal protective equipment (PPE).
 The Department of Health and Wellness will introduce a long-term virtual care framework and strategy at a later date.

 Zoom for Healthcare is a secure, web-based virtual care video conferencing platform that connects patients to their health-care provider, via their mobile device, tablet or personal computer, in their home, or personal location of their choice.

 Government purchased Zoom for Healthcare licenses and they are available to Health PEI employees for patient-facing use only, or to schedule patient consults.
 These groups include (but are not limited to):

 - Primary care programs (i.e. Diabetes and COPD programs)